Where will you be in a year?

 - When you get to San Marino, check into your hotel so you can get your parking pass, but don’t forget to get one while you head to the hotel, unless you are parking during the “free time”

 - Only residents can drive through the city streets, visitors on the outskirts

 - You need to pay if you only come for the day for parking

 - There is a different parking section depending on the part of town you go to

 We checked in that evening and had the best view!
 Hotel Cesare is beautiful.

 Dinner was at Restaurant Pizzeria Nido del Falco. http://www.nidodelfalco.com/Index.htm.
-Long day of travel and delicious food makes the day complete.
+A long day of travel and delicious food makes the day complete.
 We took some photos of the beautiful night view as well.